hellysmile/django-activeurl/README.rst

 ----------------

-``<a>`` with ``href='/'`` will be processed only with disabled ``menu`` support, otherwise it will be always "active", exmaple
+``<a>`` with ``href='/'`` will be processed only with disabled ``menu`` support, otherwise it will be always "active", example

 .. code-block:: html+django